axelpale/genversion/README.md

   - *useDoubleQuotes:* optional boolean.
 Defaults to `false`.
   - *useEs6Syntax:* optional boolean.
 Defaults to `false`.
   - *useStrict:* optional boolean.
 Defaults to `false`.
 - *callback:* function (err, version).
 Parameter *version* is the version string read from `package.json`.
-Parameter *err* is non-null if `package.json` cannot be found, its version is not a string, or writing the module fails.
+Parameter *err* is non-null if `package.json` cannot be found, its version is not a string, or writing the version module fails.

 **Examples:**